-Play a monster enhancer.
+Play a Monster Enhancer.
 These cards (usually) make a monster stronger... and give it more Treasure.
 You can play these either during your own combats or during someone else's combat.

-Add a monster from your hand to join the combat, either with a Wandering Monster card or by using the special Undead rule.
+Add a monster from your hand to join the combat, such as with a Wandering Monster card or by using the special Undead rule.